dbeckett93/skillified/README.md

 ## Testing Summary

 #### Manual Testing
-- **Devices and Browsers Tested**: The application was tested on various devices and browsers, including assistive technologies such as screen readers and keyboard-only navigation.
+- **Devices and Browsers Tested**: The application was tested on various devices and browsers, including keyboard-only navigation.
 - **Features Tested**: CRUD operations, navigation, profile management, skill and event management, and notification settings.
 - **Results**: All critical features worked as expected, including accessibility checks.